 Although some parts of the hospital were demolished in 2011 to make way for new construction, it is unsure whether this affected the Library of Dust.

 4. Grossinger's Resort (Snow No More)

-In Liberty, New York in the Catskill Mountains sits Grossinger’s Resort.
+In Liberty, New York, in the Catskill Mountainsm sits Grossinger’s Resort.
 According to the Huffington Post, Grossinger’s Resort was part of the so-called "Borscht Belt," where primarily Jewish families from New York City vacationed starting in the 1920s.

 "Grossinger's", says Huffington Post, "gained increasing fame in 1952, when it became the first resort to use artificial snow for its ski-fanatic patrons.”
 35 well-kept buildings sat on 1,200 acres until the resort closed in 1986 after it ceased to be financially lucrative.
 To see the resort in all its dilapidated glory, visit HuffPost's slide show.